kadena-community/kadena.js/packages/libs/client/NEW_README.md

 const [txOneSigned, txTwoSigned] = quicksignWithEckoWallet([txOne, txTwo]);
 ```

-### Sign with Keypairs
+### Sign with a public and secret key pair

-if you already have a private key (e.g. in a server environment or in a safe
-environment or CI test pipeline) you can sign the tx by using
-`createSignWithKeypair` function.
-It's a factory function that returns the sign
+If you have a secret key in a safe environment—for example, a server environment or CI test pipeline—you can sign transactions with the `createSignWithKeypair` function to returns the `sign` function.
-function.

 the keypair interface